Peggy Hopkins Joyce: References in pop culture

-Zora Neale Hurston refers to Peggy Hopkins Joyce in her essay titled "How It Feels to Be Colored Me".
+Zora Neale Hurston refers to Peggy Hopkins Joyce in her essay "How It Feels to Be Colored Me".
 Hurston compares her own positive self-image to Joyce as "aristocratic" and declared that Joyce has "nothing on me."

 In the 1925 novel Gentlemen Prefer Blondes, Anita Loos wrote "And all of we girls remember the time when he was in the Ritz for luncheon and he met a gentleman friend of his and the gentleman friend had Peggy Hopkins Joyce to luncheon and he introduced Peggy Hopkins Joyce to Mr. Spoffard and Mr. Spoffard turned on his heels and walked away.
 Because Mr. Spoffard is a very very famous Prespyterian [sic] and he is really much too Prespyterian to meet Peggy Hopkins Joyce."

 Arthur Train referred to her in his 1930 Wall Street novel Paper Profits.
 Under the name of "Miss Boyce", she gives vapid sex lectures on the topic of "Why You *Should* Marry", and wiggles her torso a lot---it is meant to show the wild side of life in the 1920s before the great Stock Market Crash of 1929.

 In D.W.
-Griffiths final film, which is about prohibition, The Struggle (1931), characters are in a restaurant drinking beer and talking about current events.
-"Time for the democrats" one says.
-"I see Peggy Joyce is married again" says another.
+Griffith's final film, The Struggle (1931), which is about prohibition, characters are in a restaurant drinking beer and talking about current events.
+"Time for the democrats," one says.
+"I see Peggy Joyce is married again," says another.
+The same dialogue is repeated in a later dance hall scene.

 In the 1932 film Two Seconds, there are two references to Peggy Joyce.
 Bud Clark (Preston Foster) is setting up John Allen (Edward G Robinson) with a blind date.
 Bud: "She's got class, works in a laundry" John: "Well I hope she's got class" Bud: "Hey listen remember now, I aint promisin ya no Peggy Joyce".
 Later, Bud to John: "While we go chasing around tryin a find a Peggy Joyce for ya, what do you do?
 You go out and get yaself hog-tied to a dance hall dame."

 In the 1934 film Change of Heart, James Dunn rebuffs the advances of Ginger Rogers by saying, "Peggy Joyce is after me! (straightening his tie) and that's only one."

 In the 1934 film Strictly Dynamite, Jimmy Durante sings a song called "I'm Putty In Your Hands" with Lupe Velez.
 Its lyrics (written by Durante and Harold Adamson) include the lines "At every dinner party...I'm the ladies' choice!
 I hold...my own with Harlow, Garbo...and even Peggy Joyce!"

 In Damon Runyon's short story "The Lily of St Pierre", when the narrator criticizes the quality of the hostesses in Good Time Charley Bernstein's speakeasies, Charley "admits that I may be right, but he says that it is very difficult to get any Peggy Joyces for 25 bobs per week."
+And in "Sense of Humour", Joe the Joker relates how he "imitates a doll’s voice, and tells Mindy he is Peggy Joyce, or somebody, and orders fifty dozen sandwiches".